liventcord/Liventcord/docs/docs/tutorial-basics/set-enviroment-variables.md

     Defaults to "liventcord-gif-worker.efekantunc0.workers.dev".

   - **MaxAvatarSize**:
-    Maximum upload size(in MB) for avatar on guilds and profiles Defaults to 3.
+    Maximum upload size(in MB) for avatar on guilds and profiles.
+    Defaults to 3.

   - **MaxAttachmentsSize**: